LeeAnnEditor/o365hq/services/Securing and Hardening of your Office 365 Environment.md

 +++
-title = "Securing and hardening of your Office 365 environment" description = "Our certified engineers will analyze how well you are leveraging existing and optional security controls and setting of your Office 365 environment and develop a prioritized plan according to Microsoft best-practices to increase security and reduce risks." date = 2019-05-23
+title = "Securing and Hardening of your Office 365 Environment" description = "Our certified engineers will analyze how well you are leveraging existing and optional security controls and settings of your Office 365 environment and develop a prioritized plan according to Microsoft best-practices to increase security and reduce risks." date = 2019-05-23

 [taxonomies]